Last Updated on: 25th July 2024, 07:31 pm

 While the palace itself is inaccessible to visitors, you can try walking around the left side, where you’ll find additional sections, some of which remain buried beneath the jungle.

-Having visited most of the accessible Mayan sites in Mexico, I can say that Sayil’s Great Palace is easily one of the most impressive Mayan structures that’s not a pyramid.
+Having visited most of the accessible Mayan sites in Mexico, I’d say that Sayil’s Great Palace is arguably the most impressive Mayan structure that’s not a pyramid.

 While the Great Palace is easily the star of the show, there are several other structures to seek out during your tour of the ruins.
 The city of Sayil was largely built along a sacbe, or raised stone causeway, that stretches out to a kilometer long.